Amaya (TV series)

-Amaya (Baybayin: ᜀᜋᜌ) is a Philippine television drama period series broadcast by GMA Network.
+Amaya (Baybayin: ᜀᜋᜌ) is a Philippine television drama historical series broadcast by GMA Network.
 Directed by Mac Alejandre, it stars Marian Rivera in the title role.
 The series is set in the pre-colonial period of the 1500s.
-It premiered on May 30, 2011 on the network's Telebabad line up replacing I Heart You, Pare!.
+It premiered on May 30, 2011 on the network's Telebabad line up.
 The series concluded on January 13, 2012 with a total of 165 episodes.
-It was replaced by Legacy in its timeslot.

 The series is streaming online on YouTube.

 Premise

 Amaya, born in the reign of Rajah Mangubat and as the daughter Datu Bugna, she is a "binukot" - a hidden princess and can't step on ground.
-Born with a twin snake, a secret hidden by his father to keep her away from danger.
+Born with a twin snake, a secret hidden by her father to keep her away from danger.
 Due to having a twin snake, her destiny is to become the savior of her land against Rajah Mangubat.